codeface-io/SwiftNodes/README.md

 let subsetOfNodeIDs: Set<Int> = [0, 3, 6, 9, 12]
 let subGraph = graph.subGraph(nodeIDs: subsetOfNodeIDs)
 ```

+A `Graph` is also `Sendable` **if** its value- and id type are.
+SwiftNodes is thereby ready for the strict concurrency safety of Swift 6.
+You can safely share `Sendable` `Graph` values between actors.

 ### Mark Nodes in Algorithms